vespa-engine/documentation/en/tutorials/text-search-ml.md

 ```
 where the only changes with respect to the `get_relevant_hit` is that we no longer need to use the `recall` parameter
 and that we set the number of hits returned by Vespa to be equal to `number_random_sample`.

-This works as intended because we have used:
+Remember we had configured the second phase to use random scoring:
 ```
-first-phase {
+second-phase {
   expression: random
 }
 ```

-in the `collect_rank_features` _rank-profile_ defined earlier in this tutorial.
-Using `random` as our first-phase ranking function
+Using `random` as our second-phase ranking function
 ensures that the top documents returned by Vespa are randomly selected
 from the set of documents that were matched by the query.

 ### Annotated data